 THESE ARE THE ACTUAL RULES.

-The sponsor must be a confirmed, practicing Catholic who attends Mass
+Your sponsor must be a confirmed and practicing Catholic who attends Mass on Sundays.

-The sponsor must be older than 18 (the Bishop has set this requirement)
+Your sponsor must be older than 18 (the Bishop of San Bernadino has set this requirement).

 As far as possible, the person to be confirmed is to have a sponsor.
 The sponsor’s function is to take care that the person confirmed behaves as a true witness of Christ and faithfully fulfills the duties inherent in this sacrament.